Katy Perry surprises mudslide survivors

 Perry told the teenager, "You can sing."

-Before Perry took the stage, Cantin touched the crowd with a performance of "God Bless America."
+Before the pop star took the stage, Cantin touched the crowd with a performance of "God Bless America."

 Montecito resident Ellen DeGeneres also appeared at the event, telling audience she has continued to share information about the area's tragedy on her talk show.